-Enjoy some of the most beautiful Michigan views on one of the exciting Sip 'n Sail Cruises.
+Enjoy some of the most beautiful Michigan views on an exciting booze cruise with Sip 'n Sail Cruises.
 These cruises provide unforgettable fun while allowing guests to enjoy some awesome sightseeing all while you sip on a cocktail around Lake Huron.
 Purchase your favorite drink, sit back, and relax on the water for a tranquil evening.

 There are many different cruise options available, allowing guests to select the trip that best suits their vacation.
 Whether they want to enjoy a Bloody Mary themed cruise, or venture on the Great Turtle and Mackinac Bridge Cruise, there are plenty of choices.
 Each of these cruises are sensational and full of adventure, allowing guests to enjoy drinks, listen to live music, learn about the local ecosystem and waterways, and bask in the gorgeous views.